hpdumm/jmake/README.md

 and then call it with just `program-name`.

-*jmake* copies itself into the top-level directory to a file named *build.sh* so that the build instructions can live with the code.
+By placing *Jmake.java* in the top-level directory the build instructions can live with the code.
 It also means that builds can be modified per project.
-Just call build.sh instead of jmake.

-This script doesn't run tests (yet) or produce a build script for Windows.
+This script runs tests a little bit differently than Java programmers may be used to. *jmake* expects all tests to be in the _main_ method (in `public static void main(String[] args)`) and to use the builtin java assertions.
+This setup is nice because:

+* all tests live conveniently with the class itself so that the usage can be understood and copied easily into new projects,
+* and because no additional dependencies are required.

+While not as capable as *junit*, all tests are now run from about 34 lines of code.

 This script does not clean out prior builds.
 You must manually delete the generated bin/ folder to remove past build artifacts, old class files, etc.